Jased-0001/blog/is-this-thing-on/index.md

 im probably gonna post things like what im doing on the site.. what i made.. and.. i really dont know

-i kinda just got jased.site because i could.
+i kinda just got jased.xyz because i could.

 **goodbye!**